robincornett/send-images-rss/readme.txt

 == Upgrade Notice ==

 = 2.5.1 =
-bugfix so external images are not processed.
+* bugfix so external images are not processed.
+* content is loaded more efficiently
+* encoding tweaks

 == Changelog ==